Funny Games (1997 film): Plot

+Paul arrives shortly thereafter and decides to try one of Georg's golf clubs.
+Anna demands that the men leave, but Peter breaks Georg's leg with a golf club and reveals to Anna that they killed Rolfi before taking the family hostage.

 Over the following hours, Peter and Paul subject the family to sadistic games.
-Paul, the more eloquent of the two, punctuates the torture with frequent breaks in the fourth wall and warped role-playing wherein he relates contradictory stories of Peter's past and ridicules his weight and apparent lack of intelligence.
-No explanation of the men's origins or motives is offered, and even their names may be pseudonyms since they also call each other Tom and Jerry and Beavis and Butt-Head on occasion.

-Paul places a bet that the family will not survive until 9:00 in the morning.
-He then puts a pillowcase over Georgie's head and pressures George to ask Anna to undress.
+Paul places a bet that the family will not survive past 9:00 in the morning.
+He then puts a pillowcase over Georgie's head and pressures Georg to ask Anna to undress.
 She complies, only to be told to put her clothes back on.

-Georgie eventually flees to Fred's house, where he finds Sissi's corpse.
-He is cornered in the house and attempts to shoot Paul but the shotgun is unloaded.
-Paul returns Georgie to the home, bringing the shotgun and ammunition with him.
-Peter plays a counting-out game between family members while Paul makes sandwiches in the kitchen.
+Georgie escapes and flees to Fred's house, where he finds Sissi's corpse.
+Paul corners Georgie as Georgie attempts to shoot him, but the shotgun is unloaded.
+Paul returns Georgie to the home as Peter plays a counting-out game between the family while Paul makes sandwiches in the kitchen.
 Georgie panics and runs, which results in Peter shooting him dead.
 Paul berates Peter for being trigger-happy, and the two men decide to leave.

-George and Anna grieve their loss but eventually resolve to survive.
-Anna flees the house while George, with a broken leg, tries to repair the malfunctioning phone.
-Anna strives to find help, but ominously flags down the wrong car.
-Peter and Paul capture her and return to the house.
-During another sadistic game, Anna grabs the shotgun and kills Peter; however, Paul finds and uses a remote control to rewind Funny Games itself, effectively "reversing" the events that just happened, preventing Peter's death from happening.
-Paul then shoots George and both men take Anna out on the family's boat early the next morning.
-Around 8:00, Paul nonchalantly pushes the bound Anna into the water to drown, thus winning their bet.
-The two men casually continue a conversation, started off-screen, about a science fiction plot mainly known to Peter and seemingly relevant to both; the degree to which the plot is fictional to the two men, rather than coincident with their level of reality, is left unexplained.
-They arrive at Gerda's house and knock on the door, asking for some eggs.
-Paul turns around and throws a knowing glance towards the audience.
+After grieving, Anna flees the house as Georg attempts to repair the malfunctioning phone.
+Anna tries to find help, but is captured by Peter and Paul and returned to the house.

+During another game, Anna grabs the shotgun and kills Peter; however, Paul finds and uses a remote control to rewind the movie, "reversing" the events that just happened and preventing Peter's death from happening.
+Paul then shoots and kills Georg, and both men take Anna out on the family's boat early the next morning.
+Around 8:00, Paul nonchalantly pushes Anna into the water to drown, thus winning their bet.
+Paul arrives at Gerda's house and knocks on the door, asking for some eggs on Anna’s behalf.
+She heads to the kitchen as Paul stares at the camera and smirks.